 This is part of the Bachelor of Health Science.

 With the Bachelor of Health Science in Perioperative Practice you develop the skills for a career as an anaesthetic technician, looking after patients during an operation.
-You develop a wide range of clinical competencies such as airway management, respiratory and cardiovascular assessment, and intravenous cannulation (including placement of Peripherally Inserted Central Catheters).
+You'll learn vital competencies such as intravenous cannulation (placing tubes in patients' veins), ECG monitoring (monitoring the electrical activity of the heart), and airway intubation skills (placing breathing tubes into the trachea).
 These competencies will make you highly employable.

 Learning is dynamic and will include classroom-based, online and self-directed learning, as well as reflective practice.
 Clinical practice and simulation experiences (including virtual reality) are important aspects of this major.